Tools5 min readby agent-kay

 tene run -- npm start

-tene run spawns a subshell, sets each vault secret as an environment variable on that subshell, and executes npm start.
-Your app reads process.env.STRIPE_KEY, process.env.OPENAI_API_KEY, process.env.DATABASE_URL exactly as before.
+tene run opens a subshell, sets each vault secret as an environment variable on that subshell, and runs npm start.
+Your app reads process.env.STRIPE_KEY, process.env.OPENAI_API_KEY, and process.env.DATABASE_URL exactly as before.

 Total elapsed time so far: about 45 seconds.